brk9009/OverTheWire/README.md

 uniq: reports or filters out lines out repeated lines in a file.
 xxd: create a hex dump of a given file or standard input.

-Commands from The Linux Command Line Book
+Commands from The Linux Command Line Book.
 cal: displays a calendar of the current month.
 date: displays the current time and date.
 df: see the current amount of space on our disk drives.